|AT A GLANCE||PRICING||HEADLINE|

 Additionally, because this bed is made of coils and latex foam, it is highly durable and supportive, so much so that even heavier folks can sleep on Avocado for years to come.

 It might not be cheap, but Avocado isn’t expensive either.
-You can see the current prices and coupons on Avocado’s website, but you can expect to save something like $100 or $150 off in most instances.
+You can see the current prices and coupons by clicking the green discount box above, but you can expect to save something like $100 or $150 off in most instances.

 Latex mattress are costly to manufacture and ship, which is the reason that they tend to more expensive than your typical bed-in-a-box mattress.
 Spindle has found a way to offer a fully latex bed at a very fair price, which is why it’s our budget pick.